How to Use Liquid in Xink Email Signatures

 Example#2

-You want to add the specific campaign in the signature for the limited group of your employees, who match 4 filters at once.
+You want to add the specific campaign in the signature for a limited group of your employees, who match 4 filters at once.
 While Campaign Rules allow filtering max 2 fields at once, Liquid provides the opportunity to check as many fields as you want simultaneously.

 If the Country is Denmark and Office is not A080 and not A020 and not A310, then show this specific campaign.